Applying master pages

 • Add Master To Current Spread—to apply the master page to the current spread.
 The master is inserted into the layer stack above any already applied master pages.

-• Replace Current Spread Masters—to apply the master page to the current spread and unassign any already applied master pages.
+• Replace Current Spread Masters—to apply the master page to the current spread and remove any already applied master pages.

 On the Pages panel:

-• To apply to a specific spread, long press the spread's thumbnail and select Apply Master.
+• For a specific spread: Select Pages from the panel's topmost item, then long press the destination spread's thumbnail and select Apply Master.

 2. On the dialog that appears: